AzizBenA/iABA974_SoF1_GEM/README.md

 ## **Updates**
 - Model was mass and charge balanced
-- The growth rate was corrected but the carbon fixation pathways needs investigations
+- The growth rate was corrected
 ## **Remarks**
 - The model is lacking some fatty acid pathways
+- The carbon fixation pathways needs investigations
 - Weird generic reaction are still necessary for the growth rate